 Temperature and chemical gradients most often affect thermophilic communities in runoff channels of geysers and in shallow outflows from hot springs.
 The runoff channels from Pinwheel and Whirligig geysers meet.
 The outer edges of both are too hot for visible thermophile communities to develop.
 But as Pinwheel’s water cools in the shallower channel edge, Cyanidium (an alga) can grow, forming a bright green community.
 Whirligig’s runoff is hotter, which prevents Cyanidium from growing, but another type of thermophile thrives by oxidizing the abundant iron in the water, forming the orange community.

 At the Chocolate Pots, which you can see from pullouts along the Gibbon River just north of Gibbon Meadows, iron-rich water flows from the vents.
 Cyanobacteria—such as Synechococcus, and Oscillatoria—thrive in this feature.
-The bacterial filaments form mats, in which the mineral is captured.
+The bacterial filaments form mats, in which orange-red iron oxide (rust) is captured.
 The iron may also be caught on the bacteria as the microbes move about within the mat.
 An olive green color indicates where the orange iron and green bacteria are enmeshed.
 Darker streaks indicate the presence of manganese.
-Scientists think the bacterial concentration may contribute to the iron concentration at the Chocolate Pots, where the iron is one hundred times more concentrated than at other neutral hydrothermal features.
+Scientists think that mixing of iron-rich waters with shallow precipitation-derived waters create the unique conditions that give rise to the large iron and manganese oxide mounds at Chocolate Pots.
+These are not commonly encountered in the park.

 Communities formed by thermophilic microbes sustain communities of larger organisms within Yellowstone’s hydrothermal areas.
 These communities in turn affect even larger communities of the park’s mammals.
 For example, bison and elk find food and warmth on the less extreme edges of thermophilic environments in winter.
 In turn, coyotes, wolves, and bears seek prey in these areas—especially in late winter and early spring when bison and elk are weaker than any other time of year.